Narasegowda/NG4200/README.md

-# MatFortyTwo
+# DSL SLK

 The answer to everything (well... almost) that's Angular Material

 ## Description

-MatFortyTwo is a boilerplate for Angular Material that promotes a design with two separate navigation stacks.
+DSL SLK is a boilerplate for Angular Material that promotes a design with two separate navigation stacks.
 One at root level and one (with title and sidenav) accessible only after having logged in.
 It also packs a lot of perks to help you kickstart your Angular project in a matter of minutes!